 Fast forward to decades later: now I was salivating at the servers’ specs, imagining how much faster the site would load.

 Blinded by speed and specs I didn’t research well enough.
-The price for hosting shot up of course, but speed barely budged and SEO benefits are close to zero.
+And didn’t make a rational decision.
+The price for hosting shot up of course, but speed barely budged and SEO benefits were close to zero.